bkis/notyourface/README.md

 // To get a data URI string, call `dataURI`.
 // Optionally, pass some options (see below!). const dataUri = nyf.dataURI({ seed: 'my.email@example.com' });
-// So you can do something like this:
+// ...so you can do something like this:
 // someImgElement.src = dataUri;
 // ...or this:
 // someElement.style.backgroundImage = `url(${dataUri})`;